 While certain portions of Wilmington State Parks are owned by the City of Wilmington, Delaware State Park rules and regulations apply to all areas.

 The park is home to the Brandywine Zoo and to Baynard Stadium.
-The Sugar Bowl, constructed in 1902 and recently restored thanks to efforts by Friends of Wilmington Parks, is once again a popular summertime concert venue.
+The iconic Sugar Bowl, constructed in 1902, was recently restored, thanks to efforts by Friends of Wilmington Parks.
 Brandywine Park was placed on the National Register of Historic Places in 1976.

 Located on North Park Drive